rusandris/StateTransitionNetworks.jl/README.md

 # StateTransitionNetworks.jl
-Toolkit for dynamics on state-transition networks
+Toolkit for dynamics on state-transition networks based on the paper Sándor et al. (2022).

 ## Basic usage